manishbista28/anonvotelib/README.md

 6. User presents Voting Credential(s) to cast vote

     As mentioned above, the user can possess multiple voting credentials each with different voting-weights, preference, etc. These credentials can be submitted anonymously (through different IPs and accounts).
-The server verifies that these credentials are valid and casts the vote.
-The cast vote is visible to all immediately after the server publishes it and the server does not have to wait till all voters have submitted their votes.
-If it is necessary that the cast votes be visible only after all voting submissions, then further extensions are necessary after this stage.
+Additionally, the attributes themselves can be provided to the server in an encrypted form.
+These encrypted attributes can only be decrypted by the server when a certain pre-specified number of such unique submissions is received.
+This ensures that neither the server nor or other users will be susceptible to any bias based on attributes of votes already cast.
+After the threshold is met and decryption key can be extracted by the server, it can now decipher the attributes of credential, which it had verified before and publish the results.

 The protocol has the benefit of being flexible.
 Different attributes necessary for a credential can be added and removed if necessary.
 Attributes can be encrypted or submitted in plain text.
 Multiple credentials can be issued and verified separately making modular implementations possible and composed later efficiently to make more complex processes possible.